July 20 to 26, 2026-I'm taking time off.

 Why is it when we’re talking, it seems like you aren’t paying attention to me?

 I have to be a multi-tasker.
-My ears are tuned in to what’s happening behind me, in the dog pack, so my head is on a swivel.
+When I'm in the play yard, my ears are tuned in to what’s happening behind me, in the dog pack; my head is on a swivel.
 We have hawks and eagles who often fly overhead so I try to be ultra alert especially if have small dogs in the big yard.
 We have other wildlife in the area; fox, coyote, raccoon, possum, occasionally a cougar or bear.
 And, the ever annoying wild rabbit that tease the dogs outside the fences, like the old game of duck hunt.
 Some dogs love to chase those pesky wabbits more than others but definitely amps everyone up.
+Even in the office, while my team is with the dogs, I'm still listening for happenings outside.
 Please be patient, I promise I’m not ignoring you.

 Can I get an update while my pet is here for daycare and/or boarding?